-Send a copy of the script along with a copy of the "Oral History Interview Release" form to the subject via mail or email.
-This allows the interviewee to be prepared with responses and possible supporting documentation as well as help them decide on what type of recordings, if any, they may agree to for the interview.
-Double click on the link below to view, fill-out and/or print our release form.
+• Send a copy of the script along with a copy of the "Oral History Interview Release" form to the subject via mail or email.
+This allows the interviewee to be prepared with responses and possible supporting documentation and helps them decide on what type of recordings, if any, they may agree to for the interview.
+Double click on the link below to view, fill out and/or print our release form.